Supari (film): Cast

+Development

+Director Padam Kumar originally signed Arjun Rampal for the lead role in the film but replaced him with Uday Chopra after Rampal became a huge star and had a certain image following the release of the latter's debut film Pyaar Ishq Aur Mohabbat (2001).

 Soundtrack

 The music was composed by Vishal–Shekhar, with lyrics written by Vishal Dadlani and Javed Akhtar.

 Reception

 Supari received generally mixed reviews from critics.
 Shahid Khan from Planet Bollywood gave the film a 7/10 rating and praised the direction, editing and performances, especially that of Nandita Das, while criticizing Chopra's performance in a few scenes, the background score and the ending.
 Mithun Verma from Fullhyd.com similarly gave a 7/10, praising the characterizations, performances and shootout sequences, while criticizing the performances of Chopra and Das, and the editing.
 On the other hand, Taran Adarsh from Bollywood Hungama gave the film a 1/5 rating, feeling the screenplay and characterizations were "faulty" and found the action sequences ordinary.
 However, he praised the dialogues, songs and performances.
 Jitesh Pillai from The Times of India also gave it a 1/5 rating and criticized the performances, dialogue and overabundance of characters, while praising Dev's performance and the cinematography.
 Saibal Chatterjee from Hindustan Times similarly gave it 1 star and felt Chopra was "terribly miscast" for the action hero role.